Astro and Svelte: Why I Believe They're the Future of Web Development

 You control exactly when and how each interactive piece loads:

 A page with 95% static content and one search component?
 Only the search component ships JavaScript.
 Everything else is zero-cost HTML.
-This is granular control that traditional SPA frameworks simply don’t offer.
-In a Vue or React-based app, even a mostly-static page ships the entire framework runtime to the browser — tens of kilobytes of JavaScript before you’ve written a single line of your own code.
+In a Vue or React app, even a mostly-static page ships the entire framework runtime — tens of kilobytes before you’ve written a line of your own code.

 Svelte: The Perfect Companion

 If Astro is the foundation, Svelte is its ideal partner.
-And I don’t say this lightly — I’ve worked primarily with Vue throughout my career, and I genuinely love Vue.
+I’ve worked primarily with Vue throughout my career, and I love it.
 But Svelte is different.
-It feels like the framework that should have existed from the start — like what Vue always wanted to be but couldn’t quite achieve because of its runtime-based architecture.
+It feels like what Vue always wanted to be but couldn’t quite achieve because of its runtime architecture.

 <script>